ably77/strimzi-openshift-demo/README.md

 - oc client installed (see https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/)

 ## Running this Demo
-If you have an Openshift cluster up and are authenticated to the CLI, just run the installation script below.
-The script itself has more detailed information on the steps and commands if you prefer to run through this demo manually.
+If you have an Openshift cluster up, `argocd` CLI installed, and are authenticated to the `oc` CLI just run the installation script below.
+The script itself has more commented information on the steps and commands if you prefer to run through this demo manually.
 ```
 ./runme.sh
 ```